RIOT-OS/RIOT/examples/suit_update/README.md

 [setup-wireless]: #Setup-a-wireless-device-behind-a-border-router

-If the workflow for updating using ethos is successful, you can try doing the same over "real" network interfaces, by updating a node that is connected wirelessly with a border router in between.
+If the workflow for updating using ethos is successful, you can try doing the same over wireless network interfaces, by updating a node that is connected wirelessly with a border router in between.

 Depending on your device you can use BLE or 802.15.4.